New York City Restaurant Guide

 Roberta’s.
 Bushwick.
-I’ll be honest, I have only had Roberta’s pizza when they are at Madison Square Eats – I’ve never been to their actual restaurant!
+I’ll be honest, I have only had Roberta’s pizza when they are at Madison Square Eats and takeout from their restaurant – I’ve never actually dined there!
 I can say, however, that this pizza was one of the best I’ve had in NYC; so good that I had it twice in the same week.
-It is on my NYC bucket list to make it to their spot in Brooklyn, and I’ll update this once I do!
 Expect long waits as this place is veryyy popular!

 Good Italian Restaurants: Charlie Bird.
 Extra Virgin.
 GG’s.
+Il Buco Alimentari.
+Malaparte.
 Malatesta Trattoria.
 Perla.
 Rosemary’s.
 Rubirosa.
 Sant Ambroeus.
 Supper.
 Via Carota.
 (All of these are inviting, cozy, have good pizza/pasta, nice crowd/atmosphere, play good music, etc.)

 Good Mexican/Cuban: Cafe Habana (tiny little place, get the corn!).
 La Esquina (fun place to go for drinks/before going out).
 Rosie’s (great open atmosphere).
 Tacombi (really affordable, also cool atmosphere).